jeevanjoseph03/gh-dev-app/README.md

 # gh-dev-app

-A simple GitHub App built with [Probot](https://probot.github.io/) that automatically comments on newly opened issues with "Thanks for the report!".
+A comprehensive GitHub App built with [Probot](https://probot.github.io/) designed to automate repository maintenance and improve developer experience.

 ## Features

-- Listens for `issues.opened` webhook events
-- Automatically posts a comment saying "Thanks for the report!" on new issues
+- **Auto-Response**: Automatically comments on newly opened issues to acknowledge receipt.
+- **Auto-Labeling**: Automatically labels issues based on keywords in the title or body (e.g., 'bug', 'enhancement', 'question', 'documentation').
+- **Welcome Message**: Welcomes first-time contributors when they open their first Issue or Pull Request.
+- **PR Size Check**: Warns on Pull Requests that are too large (> 500 lines changed) to encourage smaller, reviewable PRs.

 ## Prerequisites